Applying for a Sales Tax Permit in California? What Else is Required?

-There is a difference between collecting and remitting sales tax, filing a state corporate tax return and having to register an entity (LLC or corporation, for example) as a foreign entity qualified to do business in the state.
+There is a difference between collecting and remitting sales tax, filing a state corporate tax return, and having to register an entity (LLC or corporation, for example) as a foreign entity qualified to do business in the state.
 Each step means increased costs and compliance are required.
-The states see this as a revenue opportunity beyond just sales tax and are communicating better between the department of revenue that handles sales tax and corporate returns and the Secretary of State that handles the corporate or LLC registrations.
+The states see this as a revenue opportunity beyond just sales tax.
+They are communicating better between the department of revenue that handles sales tax and corporate returns and the Secretary of State that handles the corporate or LLC registrations.

-The trend we are seeing is by applying for a sales tax permit, that can trigger a corporate or franchise tax return requirement and to foreign register in a state.
-Colorado, at the moment, is the only state that requires foreign qualification into a state before you apply for a sales tax permit.
+We see that applying for a sales tax permit can trigger a corporate or franchise tax return requirement and foreign register in a state.
+At the moment, Colorado is the only state that requires foreign qualification into a state before you apply for a sales tax permit.
 Kentucky requires foreign qualification on a sales tax permit online, but not if you mail in your application.
 In short, foreign qualification is still required in Kentucky.